Jhersin/Project-BIO485/README.md

-# Project BIO485 - MR Aceleration - Solving a inverse problem
+# Project BIO485 - MR Acceleration - Solving a inverse problem

 Magnetic Resonance Imaging (MRI) is a crucial diagnostic tool that allows us to capture detailed images of the inside of our body.
 However, acquiring these images often takes a long time.
 One way to speed up this process is by skipping certain lines in the k-space data beyond the Nyquist limit.
 While this reduces scanning time, it also introduces undesirable artifacts in the images.